ethsgo/aoc/README.md

     export NODE_OPTIONS="--max-old-space-size=4096"

-Unfortunately, even that is not enough to run the Solidity solution for problem 12 on the full input (it works on the smaller example).
+Unfortunately, even that is not enough to run the Solidity solutions for problems 12 and 15 on the full input (they work on the smaller examples).

-## Say hello
+## By

 [https://twitter.com/ethsgo\_](https://twitter.com/ethsgo_)